 “Dear Snow White, you are safe.
 You are with me.”

-In his words we see an acceptance; we see that physical beauty fades, but true love and beauty always shine.
-What makes us beautiful is our hearts, and the thread of love that runs through us, that weaves in and of our soul.
-With the love we were born and raised, we’ll pass it forward.
+Here beautifully we see the power of acceptance, which is a power of love, for true love is acceptance.
+We see that physical beauty fades, but true love and inner beauty always shine.
+What makes us beautiful is our hearts.
+This love is what we’ll give to others forward; it’s our legacy.
 And despite the wrinkles and greys in our hair, beauty will still shine, for it is love, true love.

 As for the prince, I too believe in love at first sight for I know it’s true: love is something felt deep within us and sometimes we just know.
 To see someone’s inner beauty is also, often, as if written on the gentleness of their face, the kindness of their movements.
 And we just know.
 The heart knows, always.